Shneior770/custom-list/README.md

 List<Integer> tail = ListFactory.of(1, 2, 3).tail() // tail = List(2, 3);
 // note: this method may throw exception if the List is empty.
 ```
-- You can get an element by providing its position in the List, either by calling the at() or the apply() method :
+- You can get an element by providing its index in the List, either by calling the at() or the apply() method :

 ```java
 int element1 =  ListFactory.of(1, 2, 3).at(1); // element1 = 2;